01. History of Asbestos Use

 Asbestos Litigation Against A.P.
 Green Industries

 From the 1980s to its bankruptcy filing in 2002, A.P.
 Green faced thousands of asbestos lawsuits, despite discontinuing use of the toxin by the mid-1970s.
 At this point, the company had merged with NARCO and Harbison-Walker.
 Though all three companies’ histories relied largely on creating various asbestos products, they note that they no longer used asbestos in production at the time of their merger.
 The company’s past wide use of the toxin caught up with them, and many employees were beginning to see the health risks of exposure, like mesothelioma.
 During this timeframe, court documents note the company spent over $448 million to resolve over 200,000 claims.
+If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.

 In February 2002, pending lawsuits against the company reached 235,000.
 For those that were liquidated, the company was already obligated to pay upwards of $490 million.